Choose from 300+ tracks and trails across Aotearoa New Zealand.

 These awards are New Zealand’s way of saying thanks to some of the wonderful people who have helped open up the great outdoors to the public.

 We encourage people to think about their local champions – both individuals and groups – and put forward a nomination for consideration.
-Nominations for the 2020 awards will open in late 2019.
+Nominations for the 2020 awards are open until 13 December 2019.
+Our board will select and announce the successful nominees in March 2020 and we will present the awards after that.

 The awards were inaugurated in 2013.
 Below is a list of previous recipients.